bioperl/bioperl.github.io/howtos/EUtilities_Cookbook.md

 ### How do I find all related structures to accession x?

-'''NOTE:''' This code requires a bug fix in bioperl-live that will appear in 1.6.1.
+*NOTE:* This code requires a bug fix in bioperl-live that will appear in 1.6.1.

 First, get the protein GI, then find the related sequences to that GI using elink.
 From that list find those present in the structure database using elink again, finally using esummary to print out all information.
 The following example does that using the NCBI history server to our advantage.